codacy/codacy-eslint-legacy/docs/description/no-restricted-imports.md

+---
-# no-restricted-imports
+title: no-restricted-imports

-Disallows specific imports.
+rule_type: suggestion
+---

 Imports are an ES6/ES2015 standard for making the functionality of other modules available in your current module.
 In CommonJS this is implemented through the `require()` call which makes this ESLint rule roughly equivalent to its CommonJS counterpart `no-restricted-modules`.